How Charity Digital’s digital marketing team is tackling the digital divide

 CDN: What do you think other charities might learn from the way TT works?

-EG: Tech Trust is a small and mighty charity in my eyes, and I think that is down to the way we co-operate both as a team and with digital.
+EG: Charity Digital is a small and mighty charity in my eyes, and I think that is down to the way we co-operate both as a team and with digital.
 We are an organisation that embraces change and adapts well, whether that be to the adoption of new platforms or new management.
 I think this is important for charities of any size as time is precious – being able to accommodate change quickly and with a good attitude makes everything run more smoothly, freeing up time for service delivery.

 Our management team make a good effort to look into new platforms – like internal collaboration tools – that can help us work more efficiently, and also listen to feedback when certain programmes simply aren’t working for the organisation.
 This keeps our organisation current and keeps the team learning and improving as we collaborate in new ways.